popatre/mongodb-auth-security/README.md

 Built to practice user authentication methods and six levels of security.

+A hosted version can be found here: https://jmg-secrets.herokuapp.com/

 # Security and Authentication

 The security levels/authentication explored in this project were: